karolaczekk/GoogleAnalyticsSample/README.md

 - dim_country
 - dim_channel

-# SQL Data Model
+## SQL Data Model

 Base View
 `base_sessions` filters the dataset to the last 180 days.

 Date range logic
-Last 180 days are calculated dynamicallybased on the maximum available date in the dataset.
+Last 180 days are calculated dynamically based on the maximum available date in the dataset.

 Dimension Tables
 These tables enable global filters in Power BI.
-- dim_date - calendar table for the last 180 days
+- `dim_date` - calendar table for the last 180 days
-- dim_device - device categories
+- `dim_device` - device categories
-- dim_country - list of countries from dataset
+- `dim_country` - list of countries from dataset
-- dim_channel - Google Analytics marketing channel grouping
+- `dim_channel` - Google Analytics marketing channel grouping

-# Metric Definitions
+## Metric Definitions

 The following metrics are used in the analysis.
 All metrics are calculated at the session level.
 Core metrics are calculated in BigQuery.